QuiltServerTools/Interdimensional/README.md

 ## Use

-Interdimensional requires Fabric API.
+Interdimensional requires Fabric API and Fabric Language Kotlin.
 Simply place the jar in your mods folder and run your server

 ### Commands